vidishsirdesai/projects/README.md

        'buffer_overflow', 'imap', 'warezmaster', 'phf', 'land',
        'loadmodule', 'spy', 'perl'], dtype=object)
 ```
-The `attack` column represents the type of attack at a much granular level.
+The `attack` column represents the type of attacks at a much granular level.

 Attacks are majorly classified as follows,
 1. Normal ("normal"): These connections are considered benign and do not pose a threat.